kevnflyn/energy_explorer/README.md

 ## Roadmap
 To be discussed and solidified.
-Until November 2022, we would like to add new features to help policymakers with the help of our main stakeholders and brainchild creator Adriana Carpucci.
+Until November 2022, we would like to add new features to help policymakers with the help of our main stakeholders and direction from the project founder, Adriana Carpucci.

 ## Contributing
 Pull requests are welcome.
 However conventions and styles that have been setup